Welcome Back! to our faculty

 John Cox, English: John researched and wrote a centennial history of Maple Avenue Ministries in Holland, called The City in Its Heart.
-It is a short monograph (50,000 words) that is under consideration for publication by the RCA Historical Series.
+It is a short monograph (50,000 words) that has been accepted for publication by the RCA Historical Series.
 Cox also worked with a co-editor from Durham University in England to complete a revised collection of twelve original scholarly essays, called Shakespeare and Renaissance Ethics, that will be published by Cambridge University Press.

 Jenny Everts, Religion: Jenny enjoyed what she would consider a “dream sabbatical” as a visiting scholar at the Universidad de Santiago de Compostela in Spain.
 She had two goals for her sabbatical semester: improving her Spanish and trying to finish two publication projects.
 Thanks to the civilized Spanish habit of dividing the work day in half with a siesta, she found she was able to accomplish both.
 In the mornings she finished editing a volume of essays on the biblical theology of N.T.
 Wright for Sheffield Academic Press and wrote two more chapters of a book on Pentecostal hermeneutics and the ministry of women.
 In the afternoons she explored the fascinating city of Santiago and interacted with the international community of scholars.
 [She met professors and graduate students from every continent but Australia and almost every country in the EU—all but one of them had Spanish better than hers.]
 She thinks that in the first week alone her Spanish vocabulary doubled!